On Friday, January 31st, 2020, Tim Olson, loving husband, father, grandfather, brother, and friend, unexpectedly passed away at the age of 65.

 Interment will ensue at the Memorial Holladay Cemetery, within the family plot, from 1:30 p.m. - 2:00 p.m., followed by a Family Lunch and Celebration of Tim’s Life at 2:30 p.m. - 3:30 p.m., at the Crescent South 23rd Ward.

-To send flowers to Tim's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tim W. Olson, please visit our floral store.